haroon-shafique/pak-income-tax/README.md

 This is a work in progress.
 I'd appreciate your contributions to this project.

 ## Contact
-If you have any queries, feel free to contact the author at his `haroon.zaroon.457@gmail.com`.
+If you have any queries, feel free to contact the author at his email `haroon.zaroon.457@gmail.com`.